s3h10r/Squares/README.md

 # Squares
 _What do words look like as numbers?
 This mini project renders text as colors using python and saves them in a grid as an image.
-Below is an example of all the titles of Shaespears sonnets_
+Below is an example of all the titles of Shakespears sonnets_

 ![](square.jpg)